 We are committed to seeking out and retaining talented and motivated individuals and to treat all people with respect and dignity.
 We strive to create and foster a supportive and understanding environment, in which everyone is given the opportunity to realise their maximum potential free from discrimination and harassment.
 A full copy of our equality and diversity policy is available on request.

 We believe diversity is about more than having a policy, it is about encouraging diversity and allowing everyone to be the best they can be without barriers.
 Our approach is to support diversity rather than simply tick boxes.
-We do this in several ways including the examples below:
+We do this in several ways, read on:

 Earlier this year we announced our membership of NOTICED, the UK’s first interfirm diversity network, to reinforce our commitment to foster an inclusive and diverse workforce

 All employees have access to Walker Morris Academy, an online learning platform which provides bite-sized learning content including diversity, mental health and wellbeing.

 We have developed an innovative eLearning diversity module which embeds the policy with everyone in the Firm.

 Our line managers receive face-to-face diversity training which deals with practical case studies to aid understanding and awareness.

 Our solicitors run workshops with children from primary schools in local deprived areas as part of Leeds Legal Education Week and Ahead Partnerships.
 This is to help make underprivileged children aware of the various careers available within a legal firm including: legal, HR, marketing and IT.

 We have supported apprenticeships for six years.
 Taking 16-18 year olds with little or no qualifications into various parts of the business where we train them for a year and have a very successful track record of employing them on a permanent basis upon completion of the training period.